mrmaxx54/Binarybots-Algotrader/README.md

 ## Binarybots
-This git repository contains all our project files of the Algorithmic Trader Project.
-You can simply clone the repo and make any changes you want to make and test those changes.
-Suggestions are accepted.
+This git repository contains all our project files for the Algorithmic Trader Project.
+You can clone the repo, make any changes you want, and test those changes.
+I really appreciate any suggestions.